FlyingFathead/dvr-yolov8-detection/README.md

 ## Credits
 Developed by [FlyingFathead](https://github.com/FlyingFathead), with the usual digital ghost code from ChaosWhisperer.

-## License
+## Licensing

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-To view a copy of this license, visit [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-### Summary:
-- **Attribution:** You must give appropriate credit.
-- **NonCommercial:** You may not use the material for commercial purposes.
-- **ShareAlike:** If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+For non-commercial use, you are free to share and adapt the material with appropriate credit.
+For commercial use, please contact us to obtain a separate commercial license.

+- **Non-Commercial Use**: Follow the terms of the [CC BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+- **Commercial Use**: Contact us at flyingfathead <at> protonmail.com or visit [https://github.com/FlyingFathead](https://github.com/FlyingFathead) to discuss licensing options.

 ---